About

 After moving to Tennessee in 2014, Kimbley continued his piano studies with Dr. Peter Cooper, dean of the School of Music at Southern Adventist University (SAU).
 During his middle and high school years, he performed three solo recitals featuring works of Liszt, Chopin, Beethoven, and Ravel, among others.
 During his undergraduate years at SAU, he proceeded to perform three more solo recitals featuring many of the most challenging works of the piano repertoire.

 However, Kimbley has not limited himself to the piano.
-He is also a talented violist (and violinist as needed), having served for three years as the principal violist of the SAU Symphony Orchestra.
-He currently plays with the Hopkins Symphony Orchestra.
-As a percussionist, he served for two years as the principal percussionist for the ETSO.
+He is also a talented violist (and violinist as needed), having served as the principal violist of the SAU Symphony Orchestra and as section violist with the Hopkins Symphony Orchestra.
+As a percussionist, he served for two years as the principal percussionist for the East Tennessee Symphony Orchestra (ETSO) and as section percussionist with the SAU Wind Symphony.
+He soloed twice with the ETSO as both a pianist and violist.
+Most recently, he appeared as a guest piano soloist and chamber violist at Steinway Hall in New York.

 Kimbley’s primary musical pursuit, however, is composition.
 One of his greatest passions ever since writing down notes on a blank staff at age five, he has actively written works ever since.
 His first major breakthrough came in 2019, when he was named the youngest ever winner of the Summer Singers Young Composers Competition.
 His album of solo piano hymn arrangements, Marvelous Grace, has been highly received both for its performance and the arrangements, most of which were written during high school.